Friends of the Tonto National Forest is a 501(c)3 Non-profit Organization

-“Friends of the Tonto National Forest is a group of volunteers who assist the Forest in its critical mission of natural and cultural resource management.
+“Friends of the Tonto National Forest is a group of volunteers who assist the Forest Service in its critical mission of natural and cultural resource management.
 We promote public understanding of the Tonto National Forest’s policies, programs and projects through community outreach, projects and outings.”

-Friends of the Tonto are looking for Volunteers
+Friends of the Tonto National Forest